hsp8412/TagIt/README.md

-# TagIt: A Grocery Deal Sharing App
+# TagIt: A Mobile Deal Sharing & Product Review Platform

 TagIt is a mobile application built using SwiftUI and Firebase for sharing grocery deals and user reviews.
 This README provides comprehensive documentation for developers working with the TagIt codebase.